eclipse-openj9/openj9-omr/doc/Valgrind Memcheck API.md

 2. **Error Count** - last line of output indicates errors.
 Example:
     > ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)

-3. **Invalid Read / Write errors** - these are errors that  are most helpful.
+3. **Invalid Read / Write errors** - these are errors that are very helpful.
 They are detailed and may also contain location of previous objects they are occurring, Example:

         Invalid read of size 8
         Address 0x6d71d18 is 1,104 bytes inside a block of size 1,448 free'd